 1. Faith: Christians believe and trust in the one God.
-God the Father, the Son, and Holy Spirit are all one God, three Persons, Deity, and are not created since God is eternal (Gen. 1:26, 3:22, Matt.
-28:19, Luke 3:22, Acts 10:37–38, Rom.
-8:9–11, 9:5).
+God the Father, the Son, and Holy Spirit are one God in three persons with one essence.
+The triune God is not created since God is eternal (Gen 1:26; 3:22; Matt 28:19; Luke 3:22; Acts 10:37–38; Rom 8:9–11; 9:5).
 God is the Head of Christ (1 Cor 11:3).
 Christ is God — the Word — in the bodily form (John 1:1, 14; Col 2:9), and the Holy Spirit is the Spirit of God and present throughout all creation (1 Cor 2:10–11; cf. Ps 139:7–12).
-From the beginning, the Word was God, who came in the flesh being the Christ (Isa.
-9:6, 48:16, John 1:1, 14, Phil.
-2:5–8, Col. 1:15–20).
+From the beginning, the Word was God who came in the flesh and dwelt among mankind (Isa 9:6; 48:16; John 1:1, 14; Phil 2:5–8; Col 1:15–20).
 God created the world in six literal days according to the Creation account in Genesis as Jesus also affirmed (Exod 20:11; Mark 10:6–8).
-Jesus is the Christ, who was born of a virgin and was predicted to come centuries before His birth (Psa 2; 22; 110; Isa 7:14; 9:6–7, 11; 48:16; 52:13–53:12, Psalm 22:1, 7-18).
-God sent Jesus being in His express image being tempted in all ways, He did not sin and yet died (Phil 2:5–11; Heb 2:14–18; 4:14–15, 1 Pet.
-2:22, Phil.
-2:5-11).
-Therefore, Jesus did not earn death or condemnation in Hell, and yet He destroyed the power of death by being raised from the dead (Heb.
-2:14, Rom.
-6:8–10).
+Jesus is the Christ who was born of a virgin and who God’s prophets predicted to come centuries before His birth (Psa 2; 22; 110; Isa 7:14; 9:6–7, 11; 48:16; 52:13–53:12).
+God sent Jesus who is His express image.
+Being tempted in all ways, Jesus did not sin and yet died (Phil 2:5–11; Heb 2:14–18; 4:14–15; 1 Pet 2:22).
+Therefore, Jesus did not earn death or condemnation in Hell, yet He destroyed the power of death by being raised from the dead (Rom 6:8–10; Heb 2:14).
 Jesus “came to seek and to save the lost” (Luke 19:10).
-In the end, Christ will be the Judge, and He will judge the nations giving the righteous eternal life in His heavenly kingdom and sentencing others to eternal punishment (Matt.
-25:31–46; 2 Tim 4:18; Rev 20:11–15).
+In the end, Christ will be the Judge, and He will judge the nations giving the righteous eternal life in His heavenly kingdom and sentencing others to eternal punishment (Matt 25:31–46; 2 Tim 4:18; Rev 20:11–15).
 The church of Christ believes that Jesus is the firstfruits of the resurrection (1 Cor 15:20–23).
 On the last day, Christ will bodily raise the dead to life again (Rom 8:11; John 5:28–29; 6:39–40; 1 Cor 15; 1 Thess 4:13–18).
 Therefore, the saving gospel is the death, burial, and resurrection of Jesus Christ (1 Cor 15:1–4).

 4. Salvation: Churches of Christ stand and were saved by the gospel — the death, burial, and resurrection of Christ (1 Cor 15:1–4).
-Christians consist of believers who God saved by grace being raised with Christ after dying with Christ to one’s sins and being buried with Christ in baptism (Eph.
-2:4–6, Col. 2:12–13, Rom.
-6:3-6).
-There is one baptism, which is in Jesus’ name and is an immersion in water (Eph.
-4:5, Acts 10:47–48).
-The one baptism is for those who believe, confess faith, and repent in dying to one’s sins (Mark 16:16, Acts 2:38, Rom.
-10:9–10).
-This baptism is for the forgiveness of sins to be saved, added to the Church, and born again through the resurrection of Christ (Acts 2:38, 41, 47; 22:16; 1 Pet.
-1:3, 3:21, John 3:5, Titus 3:5).
-Through baptism, one is born of the water and the Spirit, and being washed in Jesus’ name, a believer is sanctified and justified by the Spirit (1 Cor.
-6:11).
-These who are saved must walk in the newness of life and continue in the faith (Rom.
-6:4, Col. 1:22, Rev. 2:10).
-God predestined the faithful in Christ — those who love Him — that those believers must make their election sure (Rom.
-8:28–30, Eph.
-1:3–6, 11–14; 2 Pet.
-1:10).
+Christians consist of believers who God saved by grace as God raised them with Christ after they have died with Christ to one’s sins and have been buried with Christ in baptism (Rom 6:3–7; Eph 2:4–6; Col 2:12–13).
+One baptism exists that is in Jesus’s name and is an immersion in water (Eph 4:5; cf. Acts 10:47–48).
+The one baptism is for those who believe, confess faith, and repent in dying to one’s sins (Mark 16:16; Acts 2:38; Rom 10:9–10).
+This baptism is for the forgiveness of sins by which the Lord adds the saved to the church.
+These are born again through Christ’s resurrection (John 3:5; Acts 2:38, 41, 47; 22:16; Titus 3:5; 1 Pet 1:3; 3:21).
+Through baptism, one is born of the water and the Spirit having been washed in Jesus’s name.
+At baptism, the Spirit sanctifies and justifies the believer (1 Cor 6:11).
+Those who rise from baptism walk in the newness of life and continue in the faith (Rom 6:4; Col 1:22; Rev 2:10).
+God predestined the faithful in Christ — those who love Him — that those believers must make their election sure (Rom 8:28–30; Eph 1:3–6, 11–14; 2 Pet 1:10).

 5. Leadership: Christians maintain the name of Christ in identity, because Christ is the Head of the church, which is His body (Rom 12:4–5; Eph 1:22–23; Col 1:18).
-Being the Head, Christ built the Church and bought it with His blood (Matt.
-16:18, Acts 20:28, Eph.
-1:22, Col. 1:18).
-The Church of Christ bears His name as His bride (Rom.
-16:16, Acts 20:28, Rev. 21:9, cf. Eph.
-5:22ff).
-Christ is the chief Pastor of His Church (1 Pet.
-5:4).
-Jesus established congregations to be individually pastured by two or more elders in an eldership (Acts 14:23, 20:28, 1 Tim.
-3:1–7, 4:14, Titus 1:6–9, 1 Pet.
-5:1–4).
-There is no mention in the inerrant and complete Scriptures of archbishops, reverend fathers, presidents, senior pastors, popes, and the like, and these are excluded by not adding or taking from God’s Word.
-In the Bible, elders are the husband of one wife, have faithful children, and meet specific qualifications (1 Tim.
-3:1–7, Titus 1:6–9).
-With Christ being the Head, Jesus established the man to be the head of the wife, who is the body (1 Cor.
-11:3, 8–9; Eph.
-5:22–24).
-Women are to subordinate to their believing husbands, who love their wives by nourishing and cherishing their wives giving his life for her (Eph.
-5:25, 28–29, 33; cf. John 15:13, 1 John 3:16).
-Women are not to teach or rule over men, because God gave men this role for God created man first (1 Tim.
-2:11-12).
-Yet unlike men, women are the glory of man, who have a great influence upon men by their example (1 Cor 11:7; cf. 1 Pet.
-3:1–7).
-Men and women are both one in Christ and in eternal inheritance (Gal.
-3:28).
+Being the Head, Christ built the church and bought it with His blood (Matt 16:18; Acts 20:28).
+The church of Christ bears His name as His bride (Acts 20:28; Rom 16:16; Eph 5:22–34; Rev 21:9).
+Christ is the chief Shepherd — Pastor — of His church (1 Pet 5:4).
+Christ’s Spirit established that elders are to manage each congregation and lead by example (Acts 14:23; 20:28; 1 Tim 3:1–7; 4:14; Titus 1:6–9; 1 Pet 5:1–4).
+The inerrant and complete Scriptures do not mention archbishops, reverend fathers, church priests, council presidents, senior pastors, popes, and the like.
+The Scriptures exclude such man-made traditions for adding or taking from God’s Word.
+In the Bible, elders are the husband of one wife, have faithful children, and meet specific Christian characteristics (1 Tim 3:1–7; Titus 1:6–9).
+With Christ being the Head, Jesus established the man as the head of the wife (1 Cor 11:3, 8–9; Eph 5:22–24).
+God’s Spirit instructs women to subordinate to their believing husbands.
+Husbands are to love their wives by nourishing and cherishing their wives giving their lives for them (Eph 5:25, 28–29, 33; cf. John 15:13; 1 John 3:16).
+Women are not to teach or rule over men, because God gave men this leading role for God created man first (1 Tim 2:11–15).
+However, unlike men, women are the glory of man who have a great influence upon men by their example (1 Cor 11:7; cf. 1 Pet 3:1–7).
+Men and women are both one in Christ and share in the same eternal inheritance (Gal 3:28; 1 Pet 3:7).

-8. The Church of Christ is united in one body without sects and denominations.
-Jesus said that He came to build His Church and not many different churches (Matt.
-16:18).
-Christ said that there is “one flock and one shepherd” (John 10:16).
-Jesus bought His Church with His blood (Acts 20:28), and His Church is God’s special people, who are the saved (1 Pet.
-2:5).
+8. Unity: The mission of the church of Christ is to make disciples (Matt 28:19–20).
+Jesus revealed that He came to build His church (Matt 16:18).
+Christ declared that there is “one flock and one shepherd” (John 10:16).
+Jesus bought His church with His blood (Acts 20:28), and His church is God’s special people who are the saved (1 Pet 2:5).
 No one has the right to alter the organization and mission of Christ’s church.
-The church is a part of God’s eternal purpose and that it is the Kingdom and Nation of Christ on earth (Eph.
-3:10–11, John 18:36, 1 Pet.
-2:9, Col. 1:13, Heb.
-12:28).
-Christ prayed that His believers be one (John 17:20–21).
-The Church can be united in the same mind and the same judgment without division (1 Cor.
-1:10–13).
-Christ’s Church is opposed to denominations, because those who practice divisions and sects cannot inherit the kingdom of Heaven (Gal.
-5:19–21).
-Therefore, the Church of Christ is diligent to avoid and withdraw from false teachers and those openly practicing sin (Acts 20:28–29, Rom.
-16:17–18, 1 Cor.
-5, 2 Thess.
-3:6, 14; 2 Tim.
-4:3–4, Titus 3:10).
+The church is a part of God’s eternal purpose, and it is the kingdom and nation of Christ on earth (John 18:36; Eph 3:10–11; Col 1:13; Heb 12:28; 1 Pet 2:9).
+Christ prayed that His believers become one (John 17:20–21).
+The church can unite in the same mind and the same judgment without divisions (1 Cor 1:10–13).
+Churches of Christ resist denominating, because those who practice divisions and sects cannot inherit the kingdom of Heaven (Gal 5:19–21).
+Therefore, Christians are diligent to avoid and withdraw from false teachers and those openly practicing sin (Acts 20:28–29; Rom 16:17–18; 1 Cor 5; 2 Thess 3:6, 14; 2 Tim 4:3–4; Titus 3:10).